harrand/Topaz/README.md

 * CMake 3.21 or later is required to build.
 #### Vulkan Build
 * Windows or Linux.
-	* macOS may be theoretically possible now that MoltenVK supports VK1.2, but no investigation has been done to decipher how much work is needed.
-Definitely, no work is planned for proper Metal support.
+	* macOS may be theoretically possible down-the-line via MoltenVK, but no work at all has been done or planned to provide support for it.
-* Vulkan SDK 1.2 or later must be installed.
+* Vulkan SDK 1.3 or later must be installed.

 * Your graphics card must support Vulkan 1.3.
 [Check your graphics card here](https://vulkan.gpuinfo.org/).
 	* It must also support the following vulkan extension(s):
 		- VK_KHR_swapchain
 		- VK_KHR_shader_non_semantic_info (debug builds only)
-#### OpenGL Build
-* Windows or Linux.
-* Your graphics card must support OpenGL 4.6.
-[Check your graphics card here](https://opengl.gpuinfo.org/).
-	* It must also support the following opengl extension(s):
-		- ARB_bindless_texture
-			* Note: If this extension is not supported, the engine can still build & run, but you cannot use `tz::gl::image_resource`s of any kind.
-The unit-tests are guaranteed not to use image resources, so those are safe to run if you lack this extension.
-		- ARB_indirect_parameters
-			* Note: If this extension is not supported, the engine can still build and run, but you cannot use `tz::gl::renderer_option::draw_indirect_count`.
-None of the tests do this, but `tz_gpu_driven_demo` is a demo that does use this, and thus won't run for you on OGL.